PIMCO's Gross spotlights crumbling credit in September outlook

 The U.S. Federal Reserve and other central banks may be “to blame” for the “current shipwreck,” wrote Gross, and their plans to inject liquidity into the financial system have backfired.

-Gross, who runs the world’s largest bond fund, the PIMCO Total Return Fund (PMBIX.O), which has $272.5 billion in assets as of August 31 and attracted about $1.29 billion in inflows last month, according to Morningstar.
+Gross, who runs the world’s largest bond fund, the PIMCO Total Return Fund, which has $272.5 billion in assets as of August 31 and attracted about $1.29 billion in inflows last month, according to Morningstar.

 Gross wrote that reduced lending habits and a new “age of inflation” will lead to weaker returns on both stocks and bonds, which was the main point in his August letter.